itzg/docker-minecraft-server/docs/configuration/server-properties.md

 ## Placeholders

-Any of the server properties mapped from the environment variables [below](#properties), may contain placeholders that are replaced when the `server.properties` file is updated.
-The syntax of placeholders is DOS-style, `%VAR%` to avoid being processed by Docker or the shell.
+When declaring a server properties via container environment variables, those values may contain placeholders that are processed when the `server.properties` file is updated.

-The following options are available for placeholders:
+The syntax of placeholders is DOS-style, `%VAR%`, to avoid being processed by Docker or the shell and the following options are available:

 `%VAR%`